huan/mailbox/README.md

 - Address has been abstracted by a `Address` class for actors
 - Unit tests covered

+## Voice of Developers

+> This project raises an interesting tension between statecharts and actors.
+By default, statecharts process events immediately while actors (by means of message queues) give you granular control of when to process the next event. ([link](https://twitter.com/chrisshank23/status/1510786425276416004))
+> &mdash; [@chrisshank23](https://twitter.com/chrisshank23), core member of StateML

 ## TODO

 - [ ] Address supports remote actor